leecrossley/cordova-plugin-pedometer/README.md

 ## Core Motion Pedometer Plugin for Apache Cordova

-**This plugin is currently under active development**

-Fetch pedestrian-related pedometer data, such as step counts and other information about the distance travelled.
+**Fetch pedestrian-related pedometer data, such as step counts and other information about the distance travelled.**

 ## Install

-### Locally

 ```
 cordova plugin add https://github.com/leecrossley/cordova-plugin-pedometer.git